OgabekYuldoshev/react-calendar-tailwind/README.md

 # Calendar with Timeline

-A simple calendar and timeline project built with React, Vite, Tailwind CSS, and shadcn UI.
+A simple calendar and timeline project built with React, Vite, Tailwind CSS, and Shadcn UI.

 ## Installation